-This MSc is part of a double Masters which takes place at both the University of St Andrews and the Moscow State Institution of International Relations (MGIMO).
+This MSc is part of a double Masters which takes place at both the University of St Andrews and the Moscow State Institution of International Relations (MGIMO) for which students receive a qualification from both institutions.
 The first year at St Andrews has a specific focus on energy issues, and the second year at Moscow challenges students to complete a study abroad programme on a wide range of energy modules.

 Postgraduate; leading to a double Master of Science (MSc)